-For individuals interested in becoming addiction counselors, GCU offers a Bachelor of Science in Counseling with an Emphasis in Addiction, Chemical Dependency, and Substance Abuse.
-Addiction counselors may be interested in working in a variety of supervised settings including private practice, rehabilitation clinics and mental health centers.
-Some graduates of the addiction counseling degree program will immediately pursue a counseling position whereas others will be prepared to obtain their graduate degree in counseling.
+For individuals interested in becoming addiction counselors, Grand Canyon University offers a Bachelor of Science in Counseling with an Emphasis in Addiction, Chemical Dependency, and Substance Abuse.
+As an addiction counselor, you may be interested in working in a variety of supervised settings including private practice, rehabilitation clinics and mental health centers.
+Upon graduation of the addiction counseling degree program, you can immediately pursue a counseling position, or perhaps use this degree in counseling as preparation to obtain your graduate degree in a related field.

-Coursework in the addiction counseling degree provides a foundational knowledge in theoretical approaches to counseling.
-Students will focus on substance use disorders, addiction and treatment, and ways that adults, children and adolescents struggle with these disorders.
-The family dynamics of addiction are also examined as well as methods that can be implemented for relapse prevention.
-Counseling skills courses and a fieldwork/practicum course complete the focused coursework list.
+Coursework in the addiction counseling degree provides a foundational knowledge and theoretical approach to therapy rehabilitation.
+You will focus on substance use disorders, addiction and treatment, and ways that adults, children and adolescents struggle with these disorders.
+Family, sociological, economic, biological and psychological factors related to addiction are also examined as well as methods you can implement for relapse prevention.

 Completion of the addiction counseling degree may qualify graduates to meet the standards for state, national and international certification/licensure for professional prevention specialists and treatment counselors/providers.
 Participants should contact the appropriate certifying/licensing body to ensure that courses meet certification/licensure requirements.